cwvillanuevam/Paper-Operative-Analysis-of-EVCCM-C-D-coordination-/README.md

 ![Graphical Abstract](.//DB/GA.png)

+# Abstract

+The application of controlled electric vehicle charging management is performed in a centralized and decentralized way.
+Strategic coordination between them is essential to optimize energy systems efficiency and performance, balance electric load, and facilitate the adoption of electric vehicles, promoting a sustainable and emission – free society.
+The distribution network operators (as centralized charging managers) must control the lack of coordination among electric vehicle aggregators (decentralized managers selected for this study).
+This research aims to constrain every decentralized optimization model (the electric vehicle load is characterized using Monte Carlo simulation) as a centralized management measure to supply the power system load.
+The decentralized management is compared with unregulated charging in 3 scenarios of electric vehicle adoption (2000, 2500, 3750 electric vehicles), testing the performance of the IEEE 14 buses power system, improving the distribution network operation performance.
+Just for the third scenario of electric vehicle adoption the power system requires more energy than supplied.
+The study models the constraints in energy traded per each electric vehicle aggregator (one per power system bus bar with load).
+Results in transmission are analyzed, synthesized, and applied to the IEEE 13 buses distribution power system model.
+Transmission and distribution power systems show that the coordination between centralized and decentralized charging management keeps the normal operation conditions in power systems.
+The application of coordination can enhance the operation of electric power systems and vehicle fleets with an scheduled operation in order to adopt electric vehicles and schedule its charging management.

+# Keywords

+Electric Vehicles, Electric Vehicle Aggregators, Monte Carlo Simulation, Optimal Power Flow, Distribution Network Operator, Power System.

 # [Data Base Presentation](.//DB/DB%20Readme.md)
 The present Data Base represents the minimum information data required for verification (under research team consideration).
 This is shown as practical application based in the next case.